An IKEA Home

 We'd been using the bigger 1.5 l version for a few years, which Aliff had bought for himself before we even got together.
 We didn't need this smaller one, but it was too adorable to resist.
 The size is perfect for two people and makes washing much easier.
 We often drink tea so both sizes have been well-utilised.

 This was a bit of an impulse purchase on my part, but it felt right.
-I was lucky that it wasn't too small to go under our dining tables.
-Switching from TIPHEDE to this made for a fluffier surface beneath our feet while having meals or entertaining guests, and finally I no longer have to keep straightening out the rug every time.
+I was lucky that it wasn't too small to go under our dining set.
+Switching from TIPHEDE to this made for a fluffier surface beneath our feet while having meals or entertaining guests, and finally, I no longer have to keep straightening out the rug every time.
 Plus, I think the polka dots are cute.
 I'll have to brace myself for when a spill inevitably happens, though.

 Aliff liked these so much that we've collected six—five in the wider size and one narrower.
-They fill up a room and look good with high weight bearing capacity.
+They fill up a room and look good, with high weight-bearing capacity.
 There are many pre-drilled holes so you can really customise the location and number of shelves.
 Although I've put this under ‘living room’, the six that we have are split between three rooms.

 An unplanned grab from the As-Is which ate into our food budget.
 Comfy enough and easy to maintain with removable, washable, and replaceable covers.